 Insights July 20, 2022 Using Fiscal Data to Support American Indian and Alaska Native Children and Youth Specifically, Native nations, states, and local governments should be able to use fiscal data to accurately assess the out-of-school and community-based programs and services available to American Indian and Alaska Native children and youth.

-Insights June 28, 2022 Reginald Harris How Do We Create and Sustain Programs and Services for Kids?
+Insights June 28, 2022 How Do We Create and Sustain Programs and Services for Kids?
 Now, as a newly elected city council member, the fundamental question I ask myself is “how do we pay for, sustain, and create additional resources for children and youth to ensure their safety, healthy development, and success?”